nnebbe1/NormanUpdate1/README.md

 **Player**
 - moves in all directions of 3D space (including jumping)
 - Always aligns rotation with camera direction, which is set by the mouse
+- player can move within stone walls - if it jumps over stonewalls (e.g. from a cloud) it reappears in the middle of the island

 **Animations**
 - player transitions between different animations: